Sometime after I ejected myself from Facebook I also deleted my LinkedIn account.

 UPDATE May 14, 2015: A courteous response from Joe at LinkedIn support; as requested they have blocked my email from being used.
 Thankfully, I don’t have to listen to the Eagles muzak anymore.

-The post "Hotel LinkedIn: You Can Delete Your Account But You Can Never Leave" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2015/05/hotel-linkedin/) on May 13, 2015.
+The post "Hotel LinkedIn: You Can Delete Your Account But You Can Never Leave" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2015/05/hotel-linkedin/) on May 13, 2015.